ShankCGC/Next-Level-Week-2/README.md

 2. You must first clone the repository for your machine

+3. You must also enter the folder mobile/src /services/api.ts and change the baseURL to your ip!
+Ex: http://YOURIP:3333

-3. Second, you must insert the web folder, install the dependencies and activate it.
+3. After, you must insert the mobile folder, install the dependencies and activate it.
 - *cd mobile*
 - *npm i*
 - *npm start*